radwankakar/infrastructure/docs/adr/0012-on-migration-to-cloud.gov.md

 - Build our own self-managed, comprehensive solution in AWS
 - Migrate everything to cloud.gov all at once
 - Migrate one app to cloud.gov
-- Wait until the hosted apps are ready for cloud.gov, then migrate everything
+- Adapt the hosted apps to make ready for cloud.gov, then migrate everything

 ## Decision Outcome